jrmtoubRHL/Tactical-Card-Dungeon/readme.md

  ennemy for example, using rank attribute)
 - Create the 'complex mod', using more attributes (durability, hit/life, etc)
 - Create tkinter version with graphics_LOL
-- Refector the moving functions (group in one function) ASAP
+- Refactor the moving functions (group in one function) ASAP
 - Think of more random element , and karma stuff, (and short mod)
 - Introduce magic